MwangiMuriithi/Financial-Consumer-Complaints/README.md

 This data is from 2017 to 2023.

-**TOOL:** EXCEL
+**TOOL USED** EXCEL

-Consumers file any dissatisfaction from product & services they receive from their Banks.
+Consumers can file any dissatisfaction from product & services they receive from their Banks.
 **The Objectives for analysing this data is**:
 1.To establish if there consumer compliants show in pattern in relation to time 2.To establish which products present the most complaints and the most common issues in products